Finance and Administration

-Writing as used above means any form of communication, including but not limited to letters, memoranda, other communication on paper, as well as communication on e-mail, tape, film, video, magnetic or punched card, disk, sound recording, and computer data.
+Writing as used above means any form of communication or representation, including but not limited to letters, papers, maps, other communication on paper, as well as communication on e-mail, tape, film, video, magnetic or punched card, disk, sound recording, and computer data.

-The requester completes a Public Records Request form or prepares a letter to initiate a request to access and/or copy public records.
+The requester completes a Public Records Request form or prepares a letter to initiate a request for access to and/or a copy of public records.
 The request should be in writing.
-The requester sends, faxes, e-mails, or delivers the request to the Office of Procedures, Records, and Forms.
-A request is identified as a public records request when it is received by the Office of Procedures, Records, and Forms.
+The requester mails, faxes, e-mails, or delivers the request to the Public Records Office.
+A request is identified as a public records request when it is received by the Public Records Office.

 Respond within Five Days

-The Office of Procedures, Records, and Forms responds to a request within five business days of receipt of the request in the Office of Procedures, Records, and Forms.
+The Public Records Office responds to a request within five business days of receipt of the request in the Public Records Office.
 The response may take one of the following forms:

 - Providing the requested records.

 - Denying the request and providing an explanation for the denial.

 - Acknowledging the request and providing a reasonable estimate of time within which the Public Records Office will respond to the request.
 The date may be extended as necessary to accommodate the collection and processing of the records.